 Dynamic Difficulty

-The platform intelligently adjusts task difficulty to maintain the optimal 30% error rate, ensuring the user is always challenged but never overwhelmed.
+The platform intelligently adjusts task difficulty to maintain the optimal challenge zone, ensuring the user is always challenged but never overwhelmed.

 The Flaw and the Focus: The Power of a Single Metric

-The Optimal Error Rate: The Science of Productive Failure
+The Challenge Zone: The Science of Productive Failure

-A pivotal concept from machine learning and motor control theory underpins the feedback strategy: learning is maximized not by eliminating errors, but by practicing at an optimal error rate.
-Research has both theoretically derived and experimentally validated that the rate of improvement for motor skills is greatest when the learner is making errors approximately 30% of the time (corresponding to a success rate of ~70%).
+A pivotal concept from motor control theory underpins our feedback strategy: learning is maximized not by eliminating errors, but by practicing within an optimal "challenge zone."
+Research indicates that the rate of improvement is greatest when a task is difficult enough to require focus and drive adaptation, but not so difficult that it leads to frustration or failure.

 Part 3: The Multiplier Effect - A New Hypothesis for the Rate of Skill Acquisition